 Optimize image quality and reduce dose.
 The workflow includes protection of sensitive organs and automatic inline calculation of ASPECTS (Alberta Stroke Program Early CT) to highlight the affected brain regions as overlay in the CT image.

-With SOMATOM go.Up you can achieve ultra-low-dose thoracic examinations powered by the Tin Filter.
-The AI Rad Companion complements the workflow with your augmented reading aide.
+With SOMATOM go.Now you can achieve ultra-low-dose thoracic examinations powered by the Tin Filter.
+The AI-Rad Companion complements the workflow with your augmented reading aide.

 Spectral imaging revisited: Experience the improved spectral separation with the Tin Filter and benefit from various postprocessing capabilities for your color-coded images.

-SOMATOM go.Up features Guide&GO, the first tablet-based solution for CT-guided interventions.
+SOMATOM go.Now features Guide&GO, the first tablet-based solution for CT-guided interventions.
 Control the entire intervention with the tablet and remote control.
 Built on the new Mobile Workflow, it is both familiar and accurate.

-SOMATOM go.Up allows high-quality CT angiography exams with excellent iodine contrast and precise timing.
+SOMATOM go.Now allows high-quality CT angiography exams with excellent iodine contrast and precise timing.

 Low-dose CT imaging